 Music videos in virtual worlds

 You know you have a really engaging virtual world when users start creating content within it – if it’s allowed that is.
 Obviously for K&T VW’s giving users the ability to create content can lead to moderation (etc) issues, but for older teen worlds it’s a great idea.
-It’s also a profitable one as IMVU’s recent performance clearly demonstrates.
+It’s also a as IMVU’s recent performance clearly demonstrates.

 On that note, here’s a selection of machinima showing users re-creating music videos inside virtual worlds.
 Hat’s off to these guys as it’s a time-consuming exercise but perhaps these types of environments are breeding grounds for the movie directors of tomorrow.